 Microcephaly (my-kroh-SEF-uh-lee) is a rare neurological condition in which an infant's head is significantly smaller than the heads of other children of the same age and sex.
 Sometimes detected at birth, microcephaly usually is the result of the brain developing abnormally in the womb or not growing as it should after birth.

 Microcephaly can be caused by a variety of genetic and environmental factors.
 Children with microcephaly often have developmental issues.
-Generally there's no treatment for microcephaly, but early intervention may help enhance your child's development and improve quality of life.
+Generally there's no treatment for microcephaly, but early intervention with supportive therapies, such as speech and occupational therapies, may help enhance your child's development and improve quality of life.

-- Hay WW,.et al. Current Diagnosis & Treatment: Pediatrics.
-20th ed.
-New York, N.Y.: The McGraw-Hill Companies; 2011. http://www.accessmedicine.com/content.aspx?aID=6585048.
-Accessed April 8, 2012.
+- Hay WW, et al. Neurological assessment and neurodiagnostics.
+In: Current Diagnosis & Treatment: Pediatrics.
+22nd ed.
+New York, N.Y.: McGraw-Hill Education; 2014. http://www.accessmedicine.com.
+Accessed Feb.
+18, 2015.

 - NINDS microcephaly information page.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/microcephaly/microcephaly.htm.
 Accessed Feb.
 18, 2015.

 - Hoecker JL (expert opinion).
 Mayo Clinic, Rochester, Minn.
-April 10, 2012.
+Feb.
+20, 2015.

 You Are ...
 The Campaign for Mayo Clinic